TL;DR

 Decoding Your PMI Policy: Core Cover vs. Optional Extras

 Not all private medical insurance UK policies are the same.
 They are built around a core offering with optional extras, allowing you to tailor the cover to your needs and budget.
-An expert broker like WeCovr can help you navigate these options to find the perfect balance.
+A specialist at WeCovr or one of our broker partners can help you navigate these options to find the perfect balance.

 | Coverage Type | What It Typically Includes | Is It Worth It? |